How we finance our church

 - Maintenance: servicing of the organ, bells, extinguishers; cleaning

 - Liturgical celebration: hosts, wine, candles, books

 - Overhead costs: office supplies, bank fees, webhosting

 - Capital spending: reparations of all the buildings

-Average annual expenditure is distorted a bit by a large investment in 2019 when a hall below the church was renovated.
+Average annual spending is distorted a bit by a large investment in 2019 when a hall in the church basement was renovated.
 With regards to current expenditure, insurance and energy costs constitute the largest items accounting for some 65% of all spending.

 For a more detailed explanation, please see one of our latest financial reports at the bottom of the page.